uwdub/web-dub/_people/faculty/patel-shwetak-n.md

 #   Master of Science in Engineering
 ################################################################################
 positions:
+- title: Associate Professor
-- affiliation: Master of Science in Human Centered Design & Engineering
+  affiliation: Computer Science & Engineering
+- title: Associate Professor
+  affiliation: Electrical Engineering

 ################################################################################
 # A person may have a website.
 If not, this field should not be present.